khannoussi-malek/the-discoverer/docs/README.md

-# The Discoverer - Documentation Index
+# Navo - Documentation Index

-Welcome to The Discoverer documentation!
+Welcome to Navo documentation!
 This index will help you navigate through all available guides and find exactly what you need.

-## 🎯 What is The Discoverer?
+## 🎯 What is Navo?

-**The Discoverer** is an AI-powered database discovery and query platform that transforms how you interact with your databases.
-Instead of writing complex SQL queries, you simply ask questions in natural language, and The Discoverer automatically:
+**Navo** is an AI-powered database discovery and query platform that transforms how you interact with your databases.
+Instead of writing complex SQL queries, you simply ask questions in natural language, and Navo automatically:

 - **Discovers** your database schemas across multiple database types (PostgreSQL, MySQL, MongoDB, etc.)
 - **Understands** your data structure using AI and vector search